 - “Gate” your most popular content: when prospective customers really want a particular piece of content, they’ll be willing to give your business their contact information (read, email address) in exchange for access to that content.
 Create compelling landing pages with smart contact forms that gate your blog, eBook, white paper or video.
 Think of this as a win-win scenario: your prospect gets valuable information that builds trust in your company, and your business gets a new, high quality lead.

 - Get personal: there are multiple ways to offer prospects more personalized content, everything from inserting their name and job title into a promotional email to customizing their experience on your website.
 What we know is that 4 of every 5 B2B consumers are more likely to buy from businesses that personalize their content.
 Taking the time to make your messaging more relevant and personal will boost lead generation and, arguably, add to your bottom line.

 - Create landing pages that work: landing pages with multiple offers tend to fall flat because such configurations tend to cause confusion rather than action.
 Keep your landing pages as simple as possible, featuring one irresistible offer.
 Make sure your call to action (CTA) is easily visible and action-oriented for the best results.

 Leveraging smart B2B lead generation strategies is critical to the success of your marketing campaigns—but it’s only part of the picture.
 It’s equally important to enact robustly (and data-driven) lead nurturing and lead matching tactics that effectively move prospects through the buyer’s journey to increase sales.

 Creating an effective B2B lead management program can increase lead generation, boost conversions and ramp up sales.
 But it can also be both complicated and confusing.
 That’s where we can help.

-To learn more about the ways our lead distribution software can help your B2B business create a winning lead management strategy—and take your business to the next level—request a demo today.
+To learn more about the ways our lead distribution software can help your B2B business create a winning lead management strategy—and take your business to the next level—Contact Us today.